 The I.L.P. leaders insist that their programme should be achieved in the very near future.
 On all occasions they underline the word "Now."
-Ridley writes on February 21st: "The time for a Socialist Britain now and the accession to power of a revolutionary party may be nearer than even masquerades. the most optimistic imagine."
-On April 11th the "New behind these quixotic phrases can be seen from the rest of the same statement of Ridley: he speaks of the "accession to power of a revolutionary party" without daring to
+Ridley writes on February 21st: "The time for a Socialist Britain now and the accession to power of a revolutionary party may be nearer than even the most optimistic imagine."
+On April 11th the "New Leader" even give a precise date in writing: "Socialist Victory in 1942 is the correct slogan."
+The real meaning behind these quixotic phrases can be seen from the rest of the same statement of Ridley: he speaks of the "accession to power of a revolutionary party" without daring to name the party, knowing too well how far the words are from reality.